-NYSDOT To Host Open Forum Public Meeting for the Proposed NY Route 111 Safety and Mobility Improvement Project Tuesday, May 1, 2007
+NYSDOT to Host Open Forum Public Meeting for the Proposed NY Route 111 Safety and Mobility Improvement Project Tuesday, May 1, 2007

-Tomorrow, Tuesday, May 1, 2007, the New York State Department of Transportation, (DOT) Region 10, Long Island, is conducting an open forum public hearing meeting for the proposed NY Route 111 (Islip Avenue) Safety and Mobility Improvement Project between Dame Street and Ocean Avenue in the Town of Islip.
+On Tuesday, May 1, 2007, the New York State Department of Transportation (DOT), Region 10, Long Island, is conducting an open forum public hearing meeting for the proposed NY Route 111 (Islip Avenue) Safety and Mobility Improvement Project between Dame Street and Ocean Avenue in the Town of Islip.
 Residents, businesses, and all interested parties are encouraged to attend this information session to review plans and provide input on this proposed roadway improvement project including comments on the two different road improvement alternatives being considered.

+The May 1 meeting is being held at East Middle School, 70 Hilltop Drive in Brentwood between 4 p.m. and 9 p.m.
+The formal public hearing session will begin at 7 p.m.

 The overall goal of the NY Route 111 Safety and Mobility Improvement Project is to provide a safer, more appealing roadway for motorists, buses, businesses, pedestrians, bicyclists and local residents.
 To accomplish this goal, the proposed project includes widening the roadway between the LIRR and Blacker Street from three travel lanes to five, and providing two-way center left turn lanes where appropriate, shoulders on both sides of the roadway, pavement repairs and new asphalt pavement, sidewalks and pedestrian signals and crosswalks, upgraded traffic signals, signs, pavement markings, drainage improvements, and other measures to improve the overall safety and traffic flow.